fluffysquirrels/wikimedia-rs/README.md

 from `.capnp` schema files (currently in [`crates/wikimedia-store/capnp/`][capnp-schema]).

-The accessor code is checked into the source code repository so the generator la tools do not need to be installed to build the code when using `cargo install` or the build scripts, but if the schema files are modified the build scripts will detect this and regenerate the accessor code automatically.
+The accessor code is checked into the source code repository so the generator tools do not need to be installed to build the code when using `cargo install` or the build scripts, but if the schema files are modified the build scripts will detect this and regenerate the accessor code automatically.